NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [( )] I create metadata according to my own schema according to the requirements of my own researchdata.
 - [(X)] Metadata should be created according to specific metadata standards.
 - [( )]Metadata should only be readable by myself in order to protect my research data.
+***
+Correct.
+Ideally, metadata should be available as subject-specific standards.
+However, this is not always the case, so depending on the research project, metadata sometimes has to be created.
+***

 What is the correct order of a species name?